-Mironov went to the United States twice (the first time he went to America in October 1977 and the second in summer 1983).
-There he was introduced to the actor De Niro and director Milos Forman.
+Besides, Mironov went to the United States twice.
+The first time he went to America in October 1977 and the second was in summer 1983.
+There he was introduced to actor Robert De Niro and director Milos Forman.

 Actress Larisa Golubkina became Mironov’s second wife.
-Golubkina had a little daughter Masha.
-Mironov adopted little Masha and became the father of two cute girls: Maria Mironova and Maria Golubkina.
-Both daughters later followed their parents’ footsteps.
+Golubkina had little daughter Masha.
+Mironov adopted Masha and became the father of two cute girls: Maria Mironova and Maria Golubkina.
+Both daughters later followed in their parents’ footsteps.

-On the day after his death, he was booked to perform.
+On the day after his death, there should be a performance.
 People were offered a refund for their tickets.
 Not a single ticket was returned.

-A minor planet 3624 Mironov, discovered by Soviet astronomers Lyudmila Karachkina and Lyudmila Zhuravlyova in 1982 was named after him.
+A minor planet 3624 Mironov, discovered by Soviet astronomers Lyudmila Karachkina and Lyudmila Zhuravlyova in 1982, was named after the wonderful actor.